IrynaSpyrydonova/prompt-alert-calculate/development-strategy.md

 > `Calculator`

 - This project helps you to learn and understand how you could create a calculator in different ways with a range of different applications.
-- As a user you might get an understanding of how to add, divide, substract and multiply numbers.
+- As a user you might get an understanding of how to add, divide, subtract and multiply numbers.